MicrosoftDocs/PlayReady/Docs/Overview/developing-packager.md

 &nbsp;

-### Inserting the PlayReady Header in protected streaming manifests
+### Inserting the PlayReady Header in streaming manifests

 For adaptive streaming assets, Microsoft recommends inserting the PlayReady Header in the manifest of the asset.